Health system models and frameworks: WHO, World Bank and resilience

 WHO, 2000

-The health system, made up of 6 interrelated blocks
+The WHO health systems framework, comprising 6 interrelated building blocks

-Seven years after the previous document, in 2007, the WHO produced the health systems framework and analysis that has been most widely used to date.
-According to this proposal, a health system is the set of organizations, institutions and resources whose main intention is to produce actions to promote, restore or maintain health.
+Seven years after the previous document, in 2007, WHO produced the health systems framework and analysis that has been most widely used to date.
+According to this proposal, a health system is the set of organisations, institutions, and resources whose primary intention is to produce actions for the promotion, restoration, or maintenance of health (WHO, 2007)World Health Organization.
+(2007).
+Everybody's business: Strengthening health systems to improve health outcomes — WHO's framework for action.
+World Health Organization. https://www.who.int/publications/i/item/everybody-s-business—-strengthening-health-systems-to-improve-health-outcomes.

 This definition opens up the scope of action of the system beyond the offices of public health authorities, outpatient centers and hospitals.
 Within this framework, a person who performs care work for a dependent, an NGO with a project against gender-based violence, a community health promoter promoting breastfeeding and a legislative initiative for a national public health insurance, for example.